PierUgit/fmmap/README.md

 ! ...

 if (...) then
-    !> closes the mapping and the file.
+    !> Closes the mapping
     !> All the changes are lost and the original file is kept call fmmap_destroy(x) else
-    !> alternatively...
+    !> Alternatively...
-    !> All the changes are written back to the file before unmapping and closing call fmmap_destroy(x,writeback=.true.) end if
+    !> All the changes are written back to the file before unmapping call fmmap_destroy(x,writeback=.true.) end if
 ```